ibm-cloud-docs/key-protect/unwrap-keys.md

     ```json
     {
-      "plaintext": "27+GLzeg80elwT+Zxti1VxQpguevDg75OYfs7v4HcyI=",
+      "plaintext": "plaintext-goes-here",
       "keyVersion": {
-        "id": "53b101f5-38e4-485c-89fb-f732ddba5bf0"
+        "id": "..."
       }
     }
     ```
     {:screen}

     If {{site.data.keyword.keymanagementserviceshort}} detects that you rotated the root key that is used to unwrap and access your data, the service also returns a newly wrapped data encryption key (`ciphertext`) in the unwrap response body.
 The latest key version (`rewrappedKeyVersion`) that is associated with the new `ciphertext` is also returned.
 Store and use the new `ciphertext` value for future envelope encryption operations so that your data is protected by the latest root key.
     {: note}